jkempf42/kube-volttron/gateway-node/README.md

 - `vbac-deploy.yml`: Creates a one pod `Deployment` of the `vbac` microservice running the Volttron BACnet Proxy Agent, with a Forwarding Historian to send data to the Volttron Central pod historian database, and an Actuator agent to receive commands from Volttron Central.
-This manifest needs to be customized to your network as described below.
+Edit the file and change the name of the `kubernetes.io/hostname` value to your gateway node hostname.

 - `vbac-service.yml`: A `ClusterIP` type service for the `vbac` pod, with HTTP and VIP ports defined.
 There is no external IP definition for the